On the excluded minor structure theorem for graphs of large treewidth: Streamlining Path Systems

 \begin{lem} If a graph $G$ contains a singular $X$--$Y$ linkage~$\P$ for vertex sets $X,Y\subseteq V(G)$, then $G$ has path-width at most~$|\P|$. \end{lem}

 \begin{proof} Let $\P$ be a singular $X$--$Y$ linkage in~$G$.
 Applying induction on~$|G|$, we show that $G$ has a path-decomposition $(X_0,\dots,X_n)$ of width at most~$|\P|$ such that $X\subseteq X_0$.
-Suppose first that every $x\in X$ has a neighbour $y(x)$ in~$G$ that is not its neighbour on the path $P(x)\in\P$ containing~$x$.
-Then $y(x)\notin P(x)$ by the uniqueness of~$\P$. \COMMENT{Otherwise we could replace $P(x)$ in $\P$ with a shortcut, contradicting the uniqueness of~$\P$.} The digraph on $\P$ obtained by joining for every $x\in X$ the `vertex' $P(x)$ to the `vertex' $P(y(x))$ contains a directed cycle~$D$. \COMMENT{Just go fwd greedily until hitting a previously visited vx.} Let us replace in $\P$ for each $x\in X$ with $P(x)\in D$ the path $P(x)$ by the $X$--$Y$ path that starts in~$x$, jumps to $y(x)$, and then continues along~$P(y(x))$.
-Since every `vertex' of~$D$ has in- and outdegree both~1 there, this yields an $X$--$Y$ linkage with the same endpoints as $\P$ but different from~$\P$.
+For every $x\in V(G)$ let $P(x)$ denote the path $P\in\P$ that contains $x$.
+Suppose first that every $x\in X$ has a neighbour $y(x)$ in~$G$ that is not its neighbour on $P(x)$.
+Then $y(x)\notin P(x)$ by the uniqueness of~$\P$. \COMMENT{} The digraph on $\P$ obtained by joining for every $x\in X$ the `vertex' $P(x)$ to the `vertex' $P(y(x))$ contains a directed cycle~$D$. \COMMENT{} Let us replace in $\P$ for each $x\in X$ with $P(x)\in D$ the path $P(x)$ by the $X$--$Y$ path that starts in~$x$, jumps to $y(x)$, and then continues along~$P(y(x))$.
+Since every `vertex' of~$D$ has in- and outdegree~1 in $D$, this yields an $X$--$Y$ linkage with the same endpoints as $\P$ but different from~$\P$.
 This contradicts our assumption that $\P$ is singular.
 Thus, there exists an $x\in X$ without any neighbours in $G$ other than (possibly) its neighbour on~$P(x)$.
 Consider this~$x$.